microsoft/bobsql/demos/sqlserver/insidewaitslatchesspinlocks_workshop/8_spinlocks/readme.md

 # Debugging a spinlock

 1. restart sql server with startsqllockhash.cmd
-1a.
-Create a database called lockhashme.
+- Create a database called lockhashme.
-1b.
-Create a login called test with password of test and make that dbo of the db
+- Create a login called test with password of test and make that dbo of the db
 2. Load up execrequests.sql and get_spinlock_stats.sql to observe waits and spinlock stats
 3. Run start connectme.cmd.
 This connects a bunch of users to the same db
 4. Run resetit.cmd to run a workload to connect/disconnect
 5. Observe CPU and spinlock stats.
 Look at Query store to see now one query chewing up a bunch of CPU
 6. Attach windbg with public symbols like this:

-windbg -y srv*c:\public_symbols*http://msdl.microsoft.com/download/symbols -pn sqlservr.exe
+`windbg -y srv*c:\public_symbols*http://msdl.microsoft.com/download/symbols -pn sqlservr.exe`

 2. Set a breakpoint on the "backoff" code like this

-bp sqldk!SpinlockBase::Backoff

-3. Hit "g" to go
+`bp sqldk!SpinlockBase::Backoff`

+3. Type in

+`g`

 4. Dump out callstack using k when the breakpoint is hit.
-It should look similiar to this:
+It should look similar to this:

 00 00000000`13c5df98 00007ffd`7caae69c sqldk!SpinlockBase::Backoff
 01 00000000`13c5dfa0 00007ffd`7caae65d sqlmin!Spinlock<129,7,1>::SpinToAcquireWithExponentialBackoff+0x169